 Why is inclusion important?

-In a non-inclusive workplace, someone might feel a need to hide part of themselves or put forward a false self in order to fit in with colleagues.
+In a non-inclusive workplace, someone might feel a need to hide part of themselves or put forward a false self to fit in with colleagues.
 This is known as code-switching.
 Many of us have code-switched at one point or another, even without realizing it, but it should never be the norm.
 A survey commissioned by the job site Indeed discovered that 34% of Black employees have code-switched in the workplace, whereas the average rate of all participants in the survey was much lower at 20%.

 Code-switching occurs even in companies with concentrated DEI efforts.
-This proves that diversity on its own isn’t enough; people need to feel included too.
-Though you might put the work into finding talents from diverse backgrounds, if you aren’t creating an inclusive environment for them to thrive then they will just go elsewhere.
+This proves that diversity on its own isn’t enough; people need to feel included, too.
+Though you might put the work into finding talents from diverse backgrounds, if you aren’t creating an inclusive environment for them to thrive, then they will just go elsewhere.

-A company might want to improve their gender diversity, but if their first female or non-binary executive walks into the boardroom and finds themselves surrounded by cis-gendered men, they won’t feel as welcome as they would if they saw others like themselves.
-Likewise, any person of color walking into a predominantly white workforce might wonder if they are just a racial diversity hire if they feel their treatment is different from their colleagues.
+Likewise, any person of color walking into a predominantly white workforce might wonder whether they are just a racial DEI hire if they feel their treatment is different from their colleagues.
 Inclusion programs need to build on what diversity and equity initiatives have already created, or they will fail before they can take root.

-The evolution of DEI
+The Evolution of DEI

 DEI initiatives have evolved over time, but there is still a lot of work to be done.
 A company can do all it wants to support diversity, but unless equity and inclusion are also treated with respect, the diverse perspectives they seek are never going to stick around.